Nestor Archival: Personal life

-Archival has two sons, Nathan and Nestor Jr. He is also the brother of the late Noel Archival, a lawyer and human rights advocate who was killed in 2014, and Nelson Archival, a barangay councilor in Talamban.
-His niece, Nyza "Nice" Archival, was elected as the second-highest ranking city councilor for Cebu City's 1st District in the 2025 elections.
+Archival has two sons, Nathan and Nestor Jr. He is the eldest of four siblings, including Talamban Barangay Councilor Nelson and Noel, a lawyer and human rights defender who was murdered in 2014.
+His niece, Noel's daughter and then-first ranked Talamban Sangguniang Kabataan (SK) Councilor Nyza "Nice" Archival, was elected as the second-highest ranking city councilor for Cebu City's 1st District in 2025.

 In 2009, Archival suffered a stroke at the age of 51, alongside complications from hypertension and diabetes.
 Following his recovery, he adopted a healthier lifestyle, which later influenced his decision to establish Toniq Juice Bar as a business venture.

 Honors and awards

 Archival is a recipient of the following awards: